Skip to main content

 Introduction

-This handbook gives practical guidance to Information System Security Officers (ISSO)s at CMS when performing their necessary tasks.
-It helps new ISSOs get started and explains the responsibilities, resources, and organizational relationships needed for an ISSO to be successful.
+This handbook gives practical guidance to Information System Security Officers (ISSO)s supporting the mission and programs of the Centers for Medicare & Medicaid Services (CMS).
+It helps new ISSOs get started and explains the responsibilities, resources, and organizational relationships needed for any ISSO to be successful.

-This guide is for CMS (Federal) ISSOs, Contractor ISSOs, and contract security support individuals.
-Business Owners and their staff may also find parts of this handbook useful, particularly when appointing new ISSOs or gaining a better understanding of ISSO tasks.
+This guide is for CMS (federal) ISSOs, Contractor ISSOs, and contract security support individuals.
+CMS program personnel, such as Business Owners and their staff, may also find parts of this handbook useful — such as the section on ISSO activities — to gain a better understanding of ISSO tasks and their contribution to safely and effectively operate CMS programs and systems.

-The ISSO role is critical to the safe and authorized use of sensitive information in support of CMS’ commitment to improving healthcare for millions of Americans.
-As an ISSO,
+Specifically, the ISSO role is critical to the safe and authorized use of sensitive information in support of CMS’ commitment to improving healthcare for millions of Americans.

 What do ISSOs do?

-Every CMS system must formally designate an ISSO who serves as the primary point of contact responsible for the system’s security and privacy.
+Every CMS system must formally designate an ISSO who is responsible for the system’s security and privacy.
+The ISSO coordinates all risk management activities, and is the Business Owner’s “go-to person” for security questions and tasks.

 Who do ISSOs work with?